 On October 11, 2006, the Company entered into a three-year non-exclusive financial advisory agreement with Stanford Group Company ("Stanford").
 As compensation under the agreement, previously issued warrants that were purchased by Stanford and its affiliates in a private placement were amended.
-The original exercise prices of the 1,500,000 shares of Common Stock underlying the warrants, 750,000 of which had an exercise price of \$3.25 and 750,000 of which had an exercise price of \$2.00, were reduced to \$2.00 and \$1.50, respectively.
+The original exercise prices of the 1,500,000 shares of Common Stock underlying the warrants, 750,000 of which had an exercise price of \$2.00, were reduced to \$2.00 and \$1.50, respectively.
 Additionally, the original expiration dates of December 2006 and January 2007 were each extended for a three-year period through December 2009 and January 2010, respectively.
-Stock-based compensation in the amount of approximately \$700,000 related to the amendment of such warrants will be recorded during the period ended December 31, 2006.
+Stock-based compensation in the amount of \$683,000 related to the amendment of such warrants was recorded during the six-month period ended December 31, 2006.
 The agreement may be terminated by either party upon sixty days written notice.
 Stanford was also granted piggyback registration rights in connection with the shares underlying the warrants.